helpermethod/zip-forge/README.md

 ## Kotlin

 The same example written in Kotlin.
-Note that it uses the same API as the Java version.
+It uses the same API as the Java version.

 ```kotlin
 import io.github.helpermethod.zipforge.ZipForge.createZipFile